13 Great Careers You Don't Need a College Degree For (2025)

 #11: Electrician

 Pros: Being an electrician is typically a steady career choice that's unlikely to go out of style.
-Roles are set to increase by 7% between 2021-2031.
+Roles are set to increase by 11% between 2023 and 2033.
 It doesn't need a degree, instead requiring on-the-job training or vocational school.
 It isn't a one-note career, either.
 Some work in homes or businesses doing repairs, while others are in public utilities.

 Education Required: Electricians usually need at least a high school education or similar.
 Many start their careers via an apprenticeship.
-But, it's also possible to train through a vocational program.
+It's also possible to train through a vocational program.

 Typical Length and Cost of Training: Electrician apprenticeships usually last a few years.
 Vocational school programs vary in time and cost, from a few months and under $3,000 to over a year and $19,000.